jonindevops/capstone/README.md

 ![Docker inside Docker diagram](resources/jonin6.png)

-The application is designed to automatically deploy code from Developers using GitHub to the Jenkins Continuous Integration, Continuous Delivery, Continuous Deployment pipeline on Docker Hosts.
+The application is designed to automatically deploy code from Developers using GitHub to the Jenkins Continuous Integration, Continuous Delivery/Deployment pipeline.
 The application consists of the following components:

 *   **GitHub** - stores all code from Developers using Git.